smolz/ip-calculator-v4/README.md

 ## Usage

 1. **Enter an IP Address** - Type any valid IPv4 address in the input field
-2. **Set CIDR Notation** - Use the slider or manual input for subnet mask
+2. **Set CIDR Notation** - Use the slider or manual input for subnet mask (supports /2 to /32)
+3. **Choose Your View**:
+   - **Network Details** - See IP information in Decimal, Octal, Hex, and Binary formats
+   - **VLSM Subnets** - View all possible subnet divisions and click any CIDR to see detailed breakdown
-3. **View Results** - All network information updates automatically across all formats
+4. **View Results** - All network information updates automatically across all formats
-4. **Use Presets** - Click A, B, or C buttons for common network classes
+5. **Explore Subnets** - In VLSM mode, click any /X notation to see all subnets at that level
-5. **Clear and Reset** - Use the Clear button to start over
+6. **Clear and Reset** - Use the Clear button to start over

 ## Supported Network Classes